-Primary Transit Network - A permanent network of high-frequency transit services, regardless of mode, that operates every 10 minutes or better, 15 hours a day, seven days a week.
-The Primary Transit Network is subject to continuous updates and improvements, which may include additional corridors.
+Primary Transit Network - a permanent network of high-frequency transit services, regardless of vehicle type, that operates every 10 minutes or better, 15 hours a day, seven days a week.

-Public Space - the space between and within buildings that are publicly accessible, including streets, squares, parks and open spaces.
+Public Space - the space between and within buildings that are publicly accessible, including streets, squares, parks, and open spaces.
 These areas and settings support or facilitate public life and social interaction.

-Retail - commercial uses that include a range of businesses that depend on public traffic, such as shops, personal services, eating and drinking establishments, or other uses that generate frequent activity in and out of a building or business entrance.
+Retail - commercial uses that include a range of businesses that depend on public traffic, such as shops, personal services, eating, and drinking establishments, or other uses that generate frequent activity in and out of a building or business entrance.